yy/dviz-course/m14-networks-and-interactive/lab.md

-# Gephi
+# Gephi and Cytospace

+We will introduce two network visualization tools.
+The first one is Gephi.
+It is able to perform a variety of network analysis, as well as generating very beautiful visualizations.
+The downside is that it's currently not well maintained and becomes problematic in some newer systems, including Windows 10 and MacOS 10.12+.

-The first part will be introducing you to Gephi, a network visualization software.
-Go ahead and download and install Gephi (For Windows users who have trouble installing, see the end of this assignment for directions): https://gephi.org/
+You can download and install Gephi (For Windows users who have trouble installing, see the end of this assignment for one possible solution): [https://gephi.org/](https://gephi.org/).
+The following is a tutorial made by a previous AI, Nathaniel.

-Cytoscape (http://www.cytoscape.org/) is another tool that you may want to play with if you're interested in network visualization.
-It's developed by biologists & bioinformaticians and thus geared towards biological networks.
-However, it is more stable and sensible in many ways than Gephi.

 [gephi tutorial (by Nathaniel Rodriguez)](https://youtu.be/PAoRKtUfUkA)

 Depending upon what version of Gephi you use the location of some buttons and tabs may vary, but the general functionality is roughly the same.
 If you want to know more about Gephi or what file formats it can read/write you can visit their documentation page.
 You can also check out some other tutorials online.

+Another tool is the Cytoscape.
+It's developed by biologists & bioinformaticians and thus geared towards biological networks.
+Additionally, it does not have many network analysis functionalities.
+However, it is more stable and sensible in many ways than Gephi.
+You can download it at [http://www.cytoscape.org/](http://www.cytoscape.org/) and check out the tutorials at: [https://github.com/cytoscape/cytoscape-tutorials/wiki](https://github.com/cytoscape/cytoscape-tutorials/wiki).

-Now that you have a basic understanding of some of the things Gephi can do, let's draw a network.
-You can download the Les Miserables graph. (feel free to play with other networks too: [https://github.com/gephi/gephi/wiki/Datasets](https://github.com/gephi/gephi/wiki/Datasets))
+For this assignment, you can choose one from these two, and experiment with a small network.
+We'll use the Les Miserables graph, which can be downloaded from: [http://www-personal.umich.edu/~mejn/netdata/](http://www-personal.umich.edu/~mejn/netdata/).
+(Feel free to play with other networks too: [https://github.com/gephi/gephi/wiki/Datasets](https://github.com/gephi/gephi/wiki/Datasets))

 Once you have the Les Miserables graph,

+For Gephi users:
 * Load the network into Gephi as an undirected graph
 * Use a force-directed layout to obtain a good layout
 * Find communities (modules) and color nodes based on the communities
 * Tweak various visual encodings to obtain a good visualization
+* Export to a PDF or a PNG file
+* and upload the image file.

+For Cytospace users:
+* Load the network into Cytospace
+* Apply the edge-weighted spring embedded layout
+* Color the notes and tweak various visual encodings to obtain a good visualization
 * Export to a PDF or a PNG file
 * and upload the image file.

 ----